Unstable minimal surfaces in symmetric spaces of non-compact type

+In fact, in Theorem \ref{thm: PSL(4,R)} one can explicitly choose $S$ and the $\phi_i$'s.
+See the proofs of Theorem \ref{thm: PSL(4,R)} and Proposition \ref{exun} for details.

-\begin{thma} Let $G$ be the adjoint form of a split real semisimple Lie group with rank at least $3$ acting faithfully by isometries on a symmetric space $N$.
-For every $g\geq 3,$ there exists a Hitchin representation $\rho:\pi_1(\Sigma_g)\to G$ and an unstable $\rho$-equivariant minimal map into $N$.
-In particular, there are at least two equivariant minimal surfaces in $N$. \end{thma} We restrict to $g\geq 3$ because there are no unstable equivariant minimal surfaces in $\R^n$ of genus $2$; we expect the result to extend to $g=2$ (see \cite[Theorem D]{MSS} for $G=\textrm{PSL}(2,\R)^3$).
-By general principles, we can use Theorem A to prove the following corollary. \begin{cora} For every $g\geq 3$ and pair $G,N$ as in Theorem A, there exists a Hitchin representation $\rho:\pi_1(\Sigma_g)\to G$ with at least two area minimizing $\rho$-equivariant minimal maps into $N$. \end{cora} We remark that there are other candidates for an equivariant and holomorphic parametrization of the Hitchin components.
+Theorem A shows that the Labourie map $L_G$ for $G$ is not injective.
+Hence, by Brouwer's invariance of domain, $L_G$ has no continuous section.
+Using this, together with a strengthened properness result for energy functionals (see the proof of Lemma \ref{lem: continuous}), we deduce: \begin{cora} For every $g\geq 3$ and pair $G,N$ as in Theorem A, there exists a Hitchin representation $\rho:\pi_1(\Sigma_g)\to G$ with at least two distinct area minimizing $\rho$-equivariant minimal maps into $N$. \end{cora} Although the maps $L_G$ are not bijective, there are other candidates for an equivariant and holomorphic parametrization of the Hitchin components.
 See \cite{FT} and \cite{No}.

+Note that we've defined Hitchin representations for Lie groups of adjoint type, and hence stated our results for such Lie groups, but the condition is not really necessary since every Hitchin representation into the split real form of the adjoint group of a complex Lie group lifts to the split real form of the universal cover (see \cite{Hi}).

+\begin{subsection}{The case $\textrm{PSL}(2,\R)^n$} To motivate the proof of Theorem A, we explain our previous work with Markovi{\'c} \cite{MSS}.
+On a fixed Riemann surface structure $S$ over $\Sigma_g$ with universal cover $\tilde{S}$, there is a one-to-one correspondence between holomorphic quadratic differentials on $S$ and pairs $(\rho,h),$ where $\rho$ is a Fuchsian representation to $\textrm{PSL}(2,\R)$ and $h$ is a $\rho$-equivariant harmonic map from $\tilde{S}$ to the hyperbolic space $\mathbb{H}^2$ (see \cite{Hi}, \cite{Wan}, and \cite{W2}).
+A holomorphic quadratic differential $\phi$ on $S$ also corresponds to a unique equivariant harmonic map to an $\mathbb{R}$-tree: in one direction, the leaf space $(T,d)$ for the vertical foliation of $\phi$ is an $\mathbb{R}$-tree, and the projection map from $\tilde{S}\to (T,d)$ is harmonic.
+Given $\phi$, we consider the ray of representations to $\textrm{PSL}(2,\R)$ with harmonic maps determined by $R\phi,$ $R>0.$ After suitably rescaling the metric on the target $\mathbb{H}^2$, the maps converge in an appropriate sense as $R\to\infty$ to a harmonic map to the $\mathbb{R}$-tree for $\phi$ (see \cite{W} for details).

+Quadratic differentials $\phi_1,\dots, \phi_n$ sum to $0$ if and only if the equivariant map to $(\mathbb{H}^2)^n$ determined by $(R\phi_1,\dots, R\phi_n)$ is minimal.
+Upon rescaling, as $R\to\infty$, the minimal maps to $(\mathbb{H}^2)^n$ converge to an equivariant minimal map into a product of $\mathbb{R}$-trees.
+We proved in \cite[Theorem B2]{MSS} that unstable minimal surfaces for $\textrm{PSL}(2,\R)^n$ converge along such rays to unstable minimal surfaces in products of trees, and conversely every unstable minimal surface in a product of trees is approximated by unstable $\textrm{PSL}(2,\R)^n$-minimal surfaces.